 - Drizzle asparagus with olive oil or add butter, season if you’d like.

-- For tender, firm results: Cook on high pressure for 1-2 minutes and perform a quick pressure release.
+- For tender, firm results: Cook on HIGH pressure for 0 minutes and perform a quick pressure release.

-- For softer results: Cook on high pressure for 2-3 minutes and perform a quick release.
+- For softer results: Cook on HIGH pressure for 1-2 minutes and perform a quick release.

 - If you have thicker stalks: Add 1-2 minutes to each cooking time.

-- If you have thin, stringy stalks: Subtract 1-2 minutes from each cooking time.
+- If you have thin, stringy stalks: Cook on LOW pressure for 1 minute.

 Artichokes can be a little weird to some and intimidating too.
 They’re not your average vegetable.
 They’re not even intuitively eaten let alone cooked.
 Fortunately, the Instant Pot makes it incredibly simple.
 Overall, you just want to steam ‘chokes and serve them with some melted butter or ghee for dipping.
 They’re a simple and delicious side dish with an impressive appearance – perfect for entertaining.